marvinody/fumology/content/posts/buying-faq/index.md

 ## Amiami-specific Questions

+### What is the relationship between Giftgift and Amiami?
+Gift makes the plushs, Amiami ships them (now).
+Amiami used to ship them in the past (pre-2017), then Gift decided to handle shopping on their Giftshop page (2017-2021), then they moved back to Amiami in 2021.

 ### Will Amiami ship to me?
 You can check on [their chart](https://support.amiami.com/hc/en-us/articles/360048840471-Available-Shipping-method-table-by-country) if your country is listed.